Julia Tutelman Apter: Advocacy

 Apter also actively worked to improve opportunities for women in science.
 In the early 1970s, Apter raised concerns about the lack of women on panels charged with reviewing applications for grant funding in the United States.
 Apter herself was informed that she was not welcome on review panels because of her work advocating for women.
 One of her colleagues noted that Apter was not always easy to get along with, and at one point Apter was locked out of her office during a disagreement with the administration at her hospital.

 Apter was a lead plaintiff in an unsuccessful 1973 class action suit, Apter v.
 Richardson.
 Elliot Richardson was the secretary of the United States Department of Health, Education and Welfare.
 Apter was the spokesperson for the group of professional organizations involved in the suit.
 The case was initially dismissed when the court ruled she had no right to sue the government, but in 1973 she was given the right to sue.
 Apter charged she was denied from the National Institutes of Health based on her gender and activism for women in science.
 Apter and colleagues demonstrated there were many highly qualified women who could serve on grant review committees and compiled lists of names and credentials that were subsequently used to select women for grant review roles.
 While the suit was not successful, afterwards more women were placed on grant review committees who dispersed US funding for scientific research.

+In 1974, Apter was one of eleven workers in the Food and Drug Administration who testified before a Senate committee that "their superiors harassed, transferred and at times overruled them when they produced negative findings in studies of drugs to be offered to the public by the country's drug industry".